PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 - starts an IridiumSBD session and downloads a packet from the mobile terminated queue (if any are present).

 You are charged each time you check for new messages, so make sure you set 'update' to a sensible value.
-If your beacon is transmitting messages every 10 minutes, then set the update period to 10 minutes too.
+If your beacon is transmitting messages every 10 minutes, then set the update period to 10 minutes (600 seconds) too.
 If there is a backlog of messages you want to download, then reduce update.
 But remember to set it back to 10 minutes afterwards to avoid being charged unnecessarily.
-If you are tracking two beacons each sending messages every 10 minutes, then set update to 5 minutes.
+If you are tracking two beacons each sending messages every 10 minutes, then set update to 5 minutes (300 seconds).

 The GUI and base provide access to the RockBLOCK FLUSH_MT function, so an excess of unread Mobile Terminated messages can be discarded if required
 (note that you are still charged from these messages!).